mcam24/1073iOS1/README.md

 This is an example README.md

-David Evans / dse4@pitt.edu
+Michael Campbell / mbc17@pitt.edu
 ==================

 Three Facts About Me
 ---

-*   I was born in Oakland, just a few blocks from the Cathedral
+*   I grew up in New Castle, PA (it sucks there)
-*   I have two dogs.
+*   I enjoy doing web design and development and hope to make a career out of it
-*   I can't stand when people whistle in public.
+*   I'm into a lot of things ranging from fitness and sports to video games and books

 ---